-As of September 1, 2020, a total of 36 state, 263 local, 4 Tribal, 1 statewide integrated local public health department system (Florida), and 2 Army Installation Departments of Public Health have achieved five-year initial accreditation or reaccreditation through the Public Health Accreditation Board, bringing the benefits of PHAB accreditation to 82 percent of the U.S. population.
+As of March 9, 2022, a total of 40 state, 299 local, 5 Tribal, 1 statewide integrated local public health department system (Florida), and 2 Army Installation Departments of Public Health have achieved five-year initial accreditation or reaccreditation through the Public Health Accreditation Board, bringing the benefits of PHAB accreditation to 91 percent of the U.S. population.
 Download an Excel Spreadsheet containing important information about each PHAB-accredited health department, including the date of their accreditation or reaccreditation, and the version of the PHAB Standards and Measures under which they were accredited.
-For your presentations, feel free to use this updated printable map, which displays all accreditation activity as of September 1, 2020.
-The map is also available in a PowerPoint version.
+For your presentations, feel free to use this updated printable map, which displays all accreditation activity as of March 9, 2022.

 - Cherokee National Health Services, Tahlequah, OK

 - Forest County Potawatomi Health & Wellness Center Community Health Department, Crandon, WI

 - Pascua Yaqui Tribe Health Department, Tucson, AZ

 Two Army Installation Departments of Public Health have thus far achieved accreditation through PHAB: